Economic Update for July 16, 2018

 Highlights of news-making events of the past week, from the economy and profits to Europe and interest rates.

-Initial jobless claims rose by 7,000 to 230,000 in the week ended February 10, 2018, according to the Labor Department.
+- Initial jobless claims fell by 18,000 to 214,000 in the week ended July 7, 2018, according to the Labor Department.

 - The estimated earnings growth rate for the S&P 500 Index is 20.0% for the second quarter, according to FactSet.
 If the final rate is 20.0%, it will be the second highest earnings growth rate since the third quarter of 2010 (34%), the report stated.

 - The University of Michigan’s index of consumer sentiment fell to 97.1 in July from 98.2 in June.

 - The NFIB small-business optimism index fell 0.6 points to 107.2 in June.

 - The Survey of Consumer Expectations showed no change in inflation expectations in June, according to the New York Federal Reserve.

 - The ZEW Indicator of Economic Sentiment for Germany declined in July.

 - In Germany, exports fell 1.3% in May, the Federal Statistical Office stated.